-Houston school district will give students 3 free meals a day for an entire year in wake of Harvey flooding
+Houston students get 3 free meals a day for school year

 Rising water has devastated Stephen Price's home in Houston, Texas several times in the past.
 Price shares some 'need to know' advice if Hurricane Harvey has you in a similar situation.
 USA TODAY